samdark/yiiframework-ru/tests/README.md

-This directory contains various tests for the advanced applications.
+This directory contains various tests.

 Tests in `codeception` directory are developed with [Codeception PHP Testing Framework](http://codeception.com/).

-After creating and setting up the advanced application, follow these steps to prepare for the tests:
+After creating and setting up the application, follow these steps to prepare for the tests:

 1. Install Codeception if it's not yet installed: